 Data Visualization Portfolio

 This page showcases a few of the visualization projects I've worked on over the years that I'm most proud of.
-Most of them are full layouts which are meant to stand on their own and thus include text descriptions as part of the image, but for those which need additional context, it is provided below the image.
+Most of them are full layouts which are meant to stand on their own, but for those which need additional context, a description is provided below the image.

 It appears that you're on mobile right now.
 I recommend viewing this page in portrait mode, as the text descriptions may become cut off in landscape mode.
 However, landscape mode can be used to enlarge visualization images without zooming.